sudoer-Huatao/1TriviaPerDay/README.md

 To ensure that the app functions properly, **go to System Settings>General>Login Items and Extensions and add 1TriviaPerDay as a login item**.
 After doing this, a trivia notification will pop up everytime you login.

+> Now, I know what you're thinking: the app technically should be called 1TriviaPerLogin.
+Technically, yes.
+But
+> 1. That's not a catchy name
+> 2. ~~I'm lazy to make it open every day~~
+> 3. If you really want a daily trivia notification, just logout every night.

+> (Or, I guess, just roll with it)

 Also make sure to allow notifications for the 1TriviaPerDay app - **otherwise the app will not function properly**.

 ## Installation